 I personally consider the “birth” of cyberpunk to be with the release of Blade Runner, the first work of art to collect all of our anxieties concerning our terrestrial, shitty future and roll them up into a single package.
 Alien, which was also directed by the renowned Ridley Scott, was released three years prior in 1979, and we have argued vehemently that it belongs in the cyberpunk canon.
 And in most ways, it fits–the Nostromo is a dark, cramped, windowless collection of pipes and tubes, space travel is long and difficult, and the film banks heavily on a sense of paranoia, particularly when it’s discovered that there is an android spy indistinguishable from humans among the crew.
 Even the xenomorph’s biomechanical construction adheres to a sinister nature that suggests a horrifying feat of plausible technology.
 However, considering Alien’s lore, it’s impossible to determine at this point whether or not we would ever have to face a cosmic terror of that nature.
-Instead of calling the Alien series a pure example of cyberpunk, I suggest that we instead mark it as the beginning of a sister genre that has steadily gained traction over the years, which I’m calling the speculative space opera.
+Instead of calling the Alien series a pure example of cyberpunk, I suggest that we instead mark it as the beginning of a sister genre that has steadily gained traction over the years, for which I’m appropriating the poorly-defined term “astropunk”.

-The speculative space opera injects a heavy dose of reality into a genre that was once near-exclusively used as a means of escapism from our dreary waking lives.
+Astropunk injects a heavy dose of reality into a genre that was once near-exclusively used as a means of escapism from our dreary waking lives.
 It depicts futures of our species in which we haven’t conquered the law of relativity, humanity isn’t the center of the universe, and our technology continues to change our perceptions of reality.
 Alien’s influence has gone a long way to shape the genre; you can see its mark in nearly every space horror flick produced since its release, but truly shines in tech-heavy, confined sagas like Dead Space, Prey, The Chronicles of Riddick, and of course, the System Shock series.
 System Shock 2 stands out in particular, fusing cyberpunk and the space opera perfectly, taking place on a military spacefaring vessel turned house of horrors.
 Superficially, the only difference between it and Alien: Isolation is, instead of being hunted by a thing from beyond, the player becomes a rat in the maze of an artificial intelligence gone mad.

 Nintendo’s Metroid series is also very clearly inspired by Alien, oftentimes taking place in unsettling, abandoned industrial facilities, but instead of humanity holding a monopoly on trans- and posthumanist technologies, various alien species toy with genetic engineering and cybernetic enhancements, oftentimes applying it to xenobiology.
 While not a perfect example, the Metroid series incorporates many elements that could have been lifted from cyberpunk fiction.
 Ridley, one of the main antagonists in the series and a clear homage to Alien’s director, is rebuilt with mechanical enhancements after the events of Super Metroid, and in Metroid Prime 2, Samus comes across a fully-automated city populated by semi-sentient machines.